-Reading time: 4 minutes
+Reading time: 5 minutes

 Winning over the DMU is no easy feat.
 It requires a flexible approach that utilizes a number of different tactics.
 But most importantly, it requires a thorough understanding of exactly who you are targeting.
-By asking yourself the following in relation to each DMU member, you can uncover valuable intel to give you a significantly better chance of successfully winning them all over.
+By asking yourself the following 10 questions, you can uncover valuable intel to give you a significantly better chance of successfully winning them all over.

 1. Who are they aiming to impress?Retiring baby boomers are being replaced; 73% of millennials aged 20-35 are now involved in product or service purchase decisions for businesses.
-They possess different aspirations, values and beliefs – bringing their own fresh psyche to the workplace.
+They possess different aspirations, values and beliefs, bringing their own fresh perspective to the workplace.

-What struggles are they experiencing?
+2. What struggles are they experiencing?

-How can your content help make their jobs easier?
+3. How can your content help make their jobs easier?

 Once you know the individual pain points and daily struggles of your individual DMU members, you can design content that helps them overcome these challenges to make their day-to-day role easier.This can be anything from a how-to-guide that helps them better streamline their processes or on-demand webinars that troubleshoot common issues, to longer form whitepapers, analyst reports and trend forecasts.By providing the right content in the most accessible formats, you can help your target DMU member do their job more efficiently.
 This will help generate huge value and subsequently help build trust and brand loyalty.

-Do they follow certain trends or topics?
+4. Do they follow certain trends or topics?

 58% of B2B marketers use intent data with the aim of identifying early buyer interest.
 Understanding user intent by analyzing intent data provides a good idea of what trends or topics individuals value the most.
 Likewise, knowing what they have chosen to subscribe to can give strong insights into their interests.

-Are there patterns in the type of content they share on their LinkedIn feed?
+5. Are there patterns in the type of content they share on their LinkedIn feed?

 Do they share carefully chosen, curated content?
 Or are they more inclined to post their own thought leadership on LinkedIn?
 Do they share a lot or a little?Understanding social media behavior can provide intel into interests, struggles and areas they are looking to explore.
 It can also indicate whether this channel will be a successful way of communicating with them – i.e. if they are an active and engaged user.

-What knowledge will make them stand out in front of peers and other stakeholders?
+6. What knowledge will make them stand out in front of peers and other stakeholders?

-Decision makers want to look good in front of peers and stakeholders.
+B2B decision-makers want to look good in front of peers and stakeholders.
 Thought leadership, strategic input and trend forecasting are all strong methods to achieving this when done right.
 Focusing on valuable insights and knowledge required to meet their needs in these areas can get individuals on board for the resulting sense of gratification.

-Who do they trust?
+7. Who do they trust?

 Identifying who each DMU member chooses to confide in, or who they turn to for advice, is a great way of gauging who they allow to have an influence on their decision-making.Do they turn to thought leaders?
 Industry analysts?
 Peer groups?
 Someone else?

-Who do they aspire to be in the future?
+8. Who do they aspire to be in the future?

 Are you looking at a future CEO in the making?
 Might they aim to be a director?
 Or a thought leader?Once you know what they strive for, you’ll get a good indication of their agenda and career goals.
 This can reveal which shoes they’ll be looking to fill and who they’ll want to impress to get there.
 It will also help you understand how best to target them by knowing exactly where they want to be and how they’ll need to get there.

 When communicating to grasp someone’s attention, you need to know the ToV they are most responsive to.
 Does specialist terminology resonate best?
 Or accessible language?
 Do they prefer a warm, friendly tone or one which is more authoritative?
 Every individual communicates differently, so finding out their preferences can go a long way.

-Many decision makers want an easier life when given the difficult task of deciding what’s best for the business.
-Simplifying decision making through a prescriptive approach or via a nurture process could help streamline the process and make it less complicated – win win.Again, considering content formats can also have an impact on the B2B decision-making process.
+Many B2B decision-makers want an easier life when given the difficult task of deciding what’s best for the business.
+Simplifying decision-making through a prescriptive approach or via a nurture process could help streamline the process and make it less complicated – win win.Again, considering content formats can also have an impact on the B2B decision-making process.
 Providing the right information in the most accessible way can remove some of the complexity, helping your B2B buyer fast-track through the evaluation process.

-Failing to produce enough content to directly address the priorities of all key stakeholders in the buying process could see your efforts wasted later down the line.
+Failing to produce enough content to directly address the priorities of all key stakeholders in the B2B buying process could see your efforts wasted later down the line.
 Discover what appeals to each individual stakeholder and you can accurately plan your communications to deliver the best content experiences – resulting in a purchase.

-Don’t let other DMU members sway the decision…
+Don’t let other DMU members sway the decision

 Many individuals lead to one powerful and coercive buying collective.
 If you’ve built strong engagement with a prospect and seen them unexpectedly drop off, could this have been the influence of a senior decision-maker?
 Or someone else in the DMU?Make sure you appeal to ALL members of the DMU by answering the 10 key questions above for every influential stakeholder in the B2B purchase decision.For more best practice tips on unlocking the secrets of targeting success, download our whitepaper: The Holy Grail of B2B Marketing Segmentation.